The Impact of Soy Isoflavone Intake on Mammographic Density: A Systematic Review and Meta-analysis Isoflavone & mammographic density

 Abstract

-Background: The hypothesis suggests that the comparatively elevated consumption of soy in Asian countries may contribute to the decreased incidence of breast cancer observed in these regions when compared to the Western world.
+Background: It is suggested that the comparatively elevated consumption of soy in Asian countries may contribute to the decreased incidence of breast cancer observed in these regions when compared to the Western world.
 The objective of this meta-analysis study was to investigate the impact of daily soy supplementation on mammographic density, which is recognized as one of the most influential risk factors for breast cancer.

-Result: Results of analysis revealed that the Soy receiving group had 80 % lower percent mammographic densities compared to placebo receiving group which was statistically significant. groups had a statistically different BMI values compared to one another. soy receiving group had 19% higher BMI values than control group.
+Results: The results of the analysis revealed that the soy-receiving group had 80% lower percentage of mammographic densities compared to those receiving the placebo, which was statistically significant.
+The two groups had statistically different body mass index (BMI) values as the soy-receiving group had 19% higher BMI values than the control group.

 References